Sleep tips for shift workers

 • Avoid stimulants like caffeine and nicotine several hours before bedtime.

-• If it's bright out when you head home, wear dark sunglasses on the drive in order to reduce the sunlight that will activate your internal "wake up" clock.
+• If it's bright out when you head home, wear dark sunglasses on the drive to reduce the sunlight that will activate your internal "wake up" clock.

 • If you eat before you go to bed, choose something light.
 A heavy meal may interfere with your sleep.
 Ditto for spicy foods and alcohol.